awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 }
 ```

-For SwiftUI, we do not yet support automatic collection of screen view events, you need to disable screen view event by setting `configuration.isTrackScreenViewEvents = false`, see the [configuration](#configuration-update) steps.
+Clickstream Swift SDK depends on method swizzling to automatically record screen views.
+SwiftUI apps
+must [record screen view events manually](#record-screen-view-events-manually), and disable automatic tracking of screen
+view events by setting configuration.withTrackScreenViewEvents(false) when the SDK is initialized.

 ### 4.Start  using